 Time Commitment

-This working group meets approximately four to five times a year or at the call of the Committee Lead.
-Meetings may be held onsite at Assembly Hall or virtually through WebEx.
+This working group meets approximately four to five times a year or at the call of the working group lead.
+Meetings are held onsite at Assembly Hall or virtually.

 Selection Criteria